glennji/glennjicom-academic/content/places/melbourne/index.md

 type: note
 crosslink: "true"
 ---
-We lived, for a short time, at the base of the Dandenongs in the outskirts of Melbourne.
-We actually bought a house there (which we named "tinderbox" for its history as a victim of Black Friday, and an all-wood home in a forest) and moved up to Canberra, then inner-west Sydney.
+We lived for a relatively short time at the base of the Dandenongs in the outskirts of Melbourne.
+We actually bought a house[^1] there, before moving up to Canberra, then Inner-west Sydney.
 We wanted the house to be our <em>ancestral home</em>, a place to grow a family and get old and all that.
 It wasn't to be.

 Whilst we eventually sold the place (for a loss!), it gave us some ideas about our dream home and also practise at renovation -- even if I now feel like it was basically Dee who did all the work.

-I don't think <a href="http://glennji.com/lexicon/where-should-we-live/">we want to live</a> on the outskirts again -- it's either the <a href="http://glennji.com/lexicon/inner-west-sydney/">city proper</a> or <a href="http://glennji.com/lexicon/otway-coast/">way out in the country</a>.
+I don't think we want to live on the outskirts again -- it's either the city proper or way out in the country on the Otway Coast.

 The following lists are my thoughts and plans for Baker Street.
 Some of these at least should make it into our dream home.

+[^1]: ... which we named "tinderbox" for its history as a victim of Black Friday, and an all-wood home in a forest)

 <div class="entry-content">
 <h2>Baker Street</h2>
 <ul>